kite1988/dblp-parser/ReadMe.md

   Cause: MySQL's utf8 permits only the Unicode characters that can be represented with 3 bytes in UTF-8.
 However, some titles have characters that needs 4 bytes.

   Solution: Use utf8mb4 (supported by MySQL 5.5 and later) instead of utf8 for dblp tables.
-I have fixed this in the code.
+I have fixed this in dblp.sql.

 ## Testing [Updated: Nov 29, 2016]
   The code has been tested with four versions of dblp.xml, namely dblp-2002, dblp-2013, dblp-2014, dblp-2015, dblp-2016 (released on 2016-11-29) under JDK 1.8.
 It should also work well with older JDK (e.g., 1.7)